JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7912 days**.
+Here is a random fact about me - I have been on this planet for **7913 days**.

-And here is a just a random fact -  **Playwright Shakespeare was only 18 years old when he married Ann Hathaway, who was 26 years old at the time**.
+And here is a just a random fact -  **The first American president to deliver a speech over the radio was Warren G. Harding**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)